 How can Australian SMBs adopt rigorous customer data protection principles?

+In Australia, data privacy has also been a growing concern.
 Whether you’re a B2B sales organisation, a small accounting firm, or run a nationwide chain of gyms, you need to be ensuring that your customer data is kept safe, private, and only used within the guidelines set out under Australian policy.

 Keeping data safe from breaches involves sophisticated systems and infrastructure setup.
 Unless you have a dedicated and experienced team on site, then this can be almost impossible to manage internally.
 That’s why Australian businesses are choosing to use Managed Service Providers, much like us here at A1 Technologies.
 Managed Service Providers take care of your infrastructure and IT management remotely, so you can concentrate on your core business, without having to spin up and manage a dedicated IT team.

 With secure data storage solutions and management, safe networking configuration, monitoring and optimisation, let us help your business grow and thrive.